 Being an Eames Foundation Docent is a great way to get to know the Eames House intimately.
 Docents are responsible for learning about the House as well as the Eameses’ approaches to life and work, and for sharing that deeper understanding with visitors to the Eames House.

-Our next Docent training will take place on three consecutive Saturdays, TBD, in the second half of 2017.
-To apply, please submit a short letter of interest, current resume or CV and the names and phone numbers of two professional references to [email protected].
+Our Docent trainings take place on three consecutive Saturdays (next training date TBD).
+To apply, please submit a short letter of interest, current resume or CV and the names and phone numbers of two professional references to firstname.lastname@example.org.

 All Docents are required to complete a full Docent Training and must be able to commit to nine volunteer days per year.
 Typically we need Docents on Mondays, Fridays and Saturdays.